RuiLuoAstro/frb_normlf/README.md

 # frb_normlf

-FRB mock data simulator and a Bayesian MCMC framework to measure the normalized FRB luminosity function
+FRB mock data simulator and a Bayesian framework to measure the normalized FRB luminosity function

 ## Reference